odhran-kainos/blog/post/18 - What's Functional Programming All About?.md

 2. A step-by-step guide, with photos, of how to make the Tiramisu

-3. A diagram of the overall process, showing which ingredients are combine with which others, to create the resultant Tiramisu
+3. A diagram of the overall process, showing which ingredients are combined with which others, to create the resultant Tiramisu

 4. A lively and entertaining comments section